Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So over pack the lunch sack just a tad.

-It provides you a margin of safety you just might need if you don't make it back to the trail head on schedule.
+It provides you the margin of safety you just might need if you don't make it back to the trail head on schedule.

-2. CLOTHING : Flash forward in your mind, beyond the day's warm, sunny conditions.
+Flash forward in your mind, beyond the day's warm, sunny and dry (ideal hiking weather) conditions.

 What would nightfall in the forest feel like?